 What is a protection order?

-Commonly referred to as a domestic violence order or a Protection Order, if someone lodges one against you it can be of both criminal and civil significance.
+Commonly referred to as a domestic violence order, protection order or in some states an intervention order.
+And, if someone lodges one against you it can be of both criminal and civil significance.
 Civilly you could be subjected to a Protection Order, and criminally you may face assault or other charges.

 You must comply with the conditions of a Protection Order, even if the Protection Order is a temporary one.
 If you breach a term, you’ll find yourself back in front of the Magistrate, and this time, it’s a criminal offence.
 If you don’t contest a Protection Order, there are real and potential consequences including: